buildspace/buildspace-projects/Solana_Pay_Store/en/Section_1/Lesson_3_Fetch_items_from_IPFS.md

 }
 ```

-You'll note we're deleting the hashes!
+You'll note we're not taking the hashes!
 This is because we don't want to give viewers the hashes before they've paid for the items as they can just download them lol

 Now to use this endpoint and the Product component, we just need to update our `index.js`:
 ```jsx